ryannle1/vertBot/README.md

 - [DeepSeek LLM](https://github.com/deepseek-ai/DeepSeek-LLM) — Large Language Model for financial analysis and summaries.

 Special thanks to the open-source community for their invaluable libraries and resources.

+---

+## Disclaimer

+VertBot is intended for **personal, educational, and informational use only**.
+All data, news, and AI-generated insights provided by VertBot—including those from DeepSeek or other LLMs—**do not constitute financial advice**.
+Always consult a qualified financial advisor before making investment decisions.
+The developers and contributors of VertBot are not responsible for any actions taken based on the information or analysis provided by this bot.